bchwtz/bchwtz-gateway/README.md

 ```
   As written, please press any key to continue, for example "enter".

 6. If a sensor was found, the sensor_hub generates an object sensor and stores it in myHub.sensorlist.
 The last collected sensor date will come up on your screen.
-You can exit it by pressing the keys: STRG-C
+You can exit it by pressing the keys: CTRL-C

 7. The data will be stored automatically in a CSV file on your Raspberry.
 To open the file, write the following code line with your correct date.